expfactory/expfactory/paper/paper.md

 # Experiment Container Generation
 The software outlined here, "expfactory," shares little with the original implementation beyond the name.
 Specifically, it allows for encapsulation of all dependencies and static files required for behavioral experimentation, and flexibility to the user for configuration of the deployment.
 For usage of a pre-existing experiment container, the user simply needs to run the Docker image.
 For generation of a new, custom container the generation workflow is typically the following:

- - The user browses a [library](https://expfactory.github.io/experiments/) of available experiments, surveys, and games.
+ - **Selection** The user browses a [library](https://expfactory.github.io/experiments/) of available experiments, surveys, and games.
 A preview is available directly in the browser, and data saved to the local machine for inspection.
 The preview reflects exactly what will be installed into the container.
- - The user selects one or more paradigms to add to the container, and clicks "Generate."
+ - **Generation** The user selects one or more paradigms to add to the container, and clicks "Generate."
 The user runs the command shown in the browser on his or her local machine to produce the custom recipe for the container, called a Dockerfile.
- - The user builds the container (and optionally adds the Dockerfile to version control or automated building on Docker Hub) and uses it in production.
+ - **Building** The user builds the container (and optionally adds the Dockerfile to version control or automated building on Docker Hub) and uses it in production.
 The same container is then available for others that want to reproduce the experiment.

 At runtime, the user is then able to select deployment customization such as database (MySQL, PostgreSQL, sqlite3, or default of filesystem), and a study identifier.
 For more detailed walk throughs on container generation, we refer the reader to the Experiment Factory [documentation base](https://www.github.com/expfactory/expfactory).